 The Appropriate Assessment for the Core Strategy considered the potential impacts on four European designated sites, two of which are in common with the designated sites examined for the Craven Local Plan - the North Pennine Moors SPA and SAC and the South Pennine Moors SPA and SAC.
-The Appropriate Assessment explains the Strategic Core Policy (SC8), which is aimed at protecting the South Pennine Moors SPA and the South Pennine Moors SPA and
+The Appropriate Assessment explains the Strategic Core Policy (SC8), which is aimed at protecting the South Pennine Moors SPA and the South Pennine Moors SAC and their zone of influence.
+In this policy (shown graphically in Appendix V):

-- Zone A is land up to 400m from the South Pennine Moors SPA and South Pennine Moors SAC boundary; - Zone B is land up to 2.5km from the SPA and SAC boundary; and

-• Zone C is land up to 7km from the SPA and SAC boundary.
+- Zone A is land up to 400m from the South Pennine Moors SPA and South Pennine Moors SAC boundary; - Zone B is land up to 2.5km from the SPA and SAC boundary; and - Zone C is land up to 7km from the SPA and SAC boundary.